KrashKart/cs3264-project/README.md

 * `model` for the models that we had tried.
 This included the Support Vector Machine, Logistic Regression, Random Forest, Naive Bayes, K-Nearest Neighbours, Gradient-Boosted Tree and the ensemble model.
 * `data_analysis`for the code used to analyse the dataset for the report.
 * `advanced_ml` for the 2 advanced ML topics included in the report, namely, LIME and VAE for synthetic generation.

+## Dataset
+The dataset used was the _Diabetes prediction dataset_ by the user _Mohammed Mustafa_ on Kaggle.
+It can be found in `diabetes_prediction_dataset.csv`.
+The link can be found [here](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset/data)